TeddyGavi/scheduler/README.md

   - Follow the instructions listed here: [LHL Scheduler-API](https://github.com/lighthouse-labs/scheduler-api)

-- \*\*I have two branches:
+- **I have two branches:**
-  > Main, the main project
+  - _main_, the main project
-  > web_socket: showcasing my solution to the websocket stretch (refactored to separate file to allow for JEST test suite to pass)
+  - _web_socket:_ showcasing my solution to the websocket stretch (refactored to separate file to allow for JEST test suite to pass)

 ### Setup